Find the latest special offers, betting tips and info for The Open Championship with bettingpro.com's ultimate guide to betting on The Open.

 Modern day defending champions in any tournament will find it difficult to regain their titles, with the Open Championship no exception to the rule.
 In fact we have had eleven different winners of the Open Championship, since Padraig Harrington and Tiger Woods achieved a double success between 2005-2008, with a further 22 years to Tom Watson’s double back in 1982/83

-History will certainly be against defending champions Shane Lowry, while the future stars of golf will find it near impossible to get near, or beat Young Tom Morris’s four successive wins back in the late 1860’s.
+History will certainly be against defending champion Collin Morikawa, while the future stars of golf, will find it near impossible to get near, or beat Young Tom Morris’s four successive wins back in the late 1860’s.

 What are the best British Open betting markets?